The Come Up: MidlowHigh

 My entire family is from New Jersey (mother, father, stepfather) and I'm a bit of a nomad.
 I've lived in Paterson, Newark, Elizabeth, and I finished High School in Plainfield.
 Either way, I represent Jersey and I hope to be part of the new wave coming from my state spreading positivity and actually support my constituents instead of shi**ing on everybody else that's from where I'm from like today's status quo.
 There's a lot of toxic here.
 Things have to change.

 -When and how did you get into music

-As a kid my step-father used to play James Brown and 80s-90s hip hop on our long roads trips to and from Jersey; I was a military brat so we made trips from upstate New York to Jersey and Oklahoma to Jersey.
-I hate saying step father because it’s total disrespect to what that man has done for my life.
-It takes a real man to raise someone else’s child.
+As a kid my step-father used to play James Brown and 80s-90s hip hop on our long road trips to and from Jersey; I was a military brat so we made trips from upstate New York to Jersey and Oklahoma to Jersey.
+I hate saying stepfather because it’s total disrespect to what that man has done for my life.
+It takes a real man to raise someone else's child.
 I grew up on Jackson 5 albums on Christmas and Motown blasted every Saturday morning on the radio letting us know it was time to get the hell up and start our chores.
-Through my step-father I grew an appreciation for the roots of hip-hop and soul.
+Through my step-father, I grew an appreciation for the roots of hip-hop and soul.